Nick Garcia: International

 Garcia played in the 1997 World Youth Championship in Ecuador and captained the US Under-20 national team at the World Youth Championship in Nigeria in 1999.
 Garcia earned his first cap for the full national team on January 18, 2003, against Canada.
 So far, he has amassed six caps for the United States.

 Personal life

+After retiring, Garcia returned to Kansas City.
+He worked as an On-Air TV Host for Spectrum Sports for several years.
+He now serves as executive director of Sporting Brookside and is a professional match evaluator for Major League Soccer.